 - 1. If you are unable to keep your appointment, please let us know as soon as possible.
-Should you be admitted to hospital, please inform your physician about your appointment. - 2.
+Should you be admitted to hospital, please inform your Health Care Provider about your appointment. - 2.
 Please do not use perfume or other scented products on the day of your study. - 3.
 Please arrive 15 minutes prior to your appointment and check in at Patient Registration - 4.
-You must not eat, chew gum or smoke for six hours prior to your examination.
-If you are a diabetic, you can have some fruit juice, if needed. - 5.
 You need to make sure your bladder is full for the exam: full, but not in pain.
 One and a half hours before the test empty your bladder.
 Then drink 32 oz/4 cups/1 litre of water or other clear, non-carbonated liquid and finishing 1 hour before the test.
 Do not go to the washroom.
 If you have a catheter, it must be clamped off BEFORE you start to drink.
-If you are in pain while you are waiting for the ultrasound, you can urinate a bit, but your bladder still needs to be full. - 6.
-You may take your medications.
+If you are in pain while you are waiting for the ultrasound, you can urinate a bit, but your bladder still needs to be full.